PowerShell Win/Mac/Linux

 Add a persistent history and command search

 This is a must have feature and gives PowerShell some zsh like capabilities.
-First we will open the PowerShell configuration file.

 Create the PowerShell 7 profile